esentri/domainlifecycles/dlc-spring-boot-autoconfig/readme.md

 **Purpose:** REST/Web integration for DLC Domain Objects

-**Activation:** Automatically active when `@EnableDlc` annotation is set and if Spring Web is used.
+**Activation:** Automatically active when `@EnableDlc` annotation is set and if Spring Web is used (on the classpath).

 Could be deactivated by:
 ```java